Super Deluxe (film): Vaembu and Mugil's story

-Vaembu, an unhappily married woman forced into an arranged marriage, has sex with her ex-boyfriend while her husband is away, but her ex-boyfriend suddenly dies in the act.
-Her husband Mugil returns home to find the corpse.
-While devastated to discover that his wife had been cheating on him, he decides to dispose of the body as he didn't want this incident to be exposed, fearful of the stigma attached to having an unfaithful wife.
-Eventually, they manage to smuggle the corpse out of town and attempt to plant the corpse in a car on the railway track to stage the death as an accident.
-But they are caught by Berlin (the corrupt police officer from Shilpa's story), who blackmails the couple in return for sexual favours from Vaembu.
-As he advances towards the unwilling and distraught Vaembu, intending to rape her, the old TV thrown by the boys (from the TV story) falls on his head and kills him.
-The couple gets rid of both the corpses and reconciles with each other.
+Vaembu, who was forced into an unhappy arranged marriage, has sex with her ex-boyfriend while her husband Mugil is away, but her ex-boyfriend suddenly dies during the act.
+Mugil returns home to find the corpse.
+While devastated to discover that his wife had been cheating on him, he decides to dispose of the body as he doesn't want this incident to be exposed, fearful of the societal stigma attached to having an unfaithful wife.

+Eventually, Vaembu and Mugil manage to smuggle the corpse out of town and attempt to plant the corpse in a car on the railway track to stage the death as an accident.
+But they are caught by the corrupt police officer Berlin, who blackmails the couple in return for sexual favours from Vaembu.
+As he advances towards the unwilling and distraught Vaembu, intending to have sex with her, the broken TV thrown by the boys (from the rooftop) falls on his head and kills him (bringing to fruition Shilpa's curse).
+The couple gets rid of both the corpses and reconciles.

 Epilogue

-The friends from the TV story are finally watching a porn film at the theatre.
-The film starts with a doctor speaking philosophically about the mysteries of life and patterns through the universe, with everything being interconnected in ways as yet unknown to us.
-He then says he will reveal some of those secrets to the audience now and winks.
+The friends from the TV story are finally watching a porn film at the theatre, in which a doctor begins by speaking philosophically about the mysteries of life and patterns through the universe, with everything being interconnected in ways as yet unknown to us.
+He then says he will reveal some of those secrets and winks.
 The nurse nearby blinks and starts to take her clothes off, as the porn film title shows its name Vaazhvin Ragasiyam ("The Secret of Life").